2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

 export HUB_NAME=<hub_name>
 ```

-1. **Create a pod on the cluster and mount the source and destination filestores.**
+1. **Create a pod on the cluster and mount the source and destination NFS servers.**

-   We can use the following deployer command to create a pod in the cluster with the two filestores mounted.
+   We can use the following deployer command to create a pod in the cluster with the two NFS servers mounted.
-   The current default filestore will be mounted automatically and we use `--extra-nfs-*` flags to mount the second filestore.
+   The current default NFS will be mounted automatically and we use `--extra-nfs-*` flags to mount the second NFS.

    ```bash
    deployer exec root-homes $CLUSTER_NAME $HUB_NAME \